 recipes.
 Ammonia can burn you, too, so always wear gloves when you work with it,

 and don't get it anywhere near your eyes.
 And never, ever combine it with

-vinegar or bleach (or products containing either one).
+bleach (or products containing bleach).
 The resulting chemical

 reaction releases toxic fumes.

 ANTISEPTIC MOUTHWASH does the same thing in your garden that it does in your

 mouth.
 Yep, it actually destroys those nasty germs that cause big-time trouble